-Regular attendance by children is defined as attendance at a Church of England church or another Christian denomination participating in Churches Together in England' at least once a month over the past 6 months.
+Regular attendance by children is defined as attendance at a Church of England church or another Christian denomination at least once a month over the past 6 months.

 Parents/carers whose application is based on attendance at a church of Christian denomination should submit a fully completed Minister of Religion Reference Form available with the Common Application Form, this form must be signed by the Minister to be valid and accepted.